vboyce/Maze/docs/install.md

 This covers the basics of installing on Windows, MacOS, and Linux.

+Note: Maze needs specific versions of Python and some packages.
+If you use Python for other projects, we recommend using [conda](https://docs.conda.io/projects/conda/en/latest/) to manage environments so it's easy to switch between what Maze needs and what your other projects use.

 ### Windows
 1. Download the files by going to <https://github.com/vboyce/Maze>, clicking the green "Clone or Download" button, and selecting Download Zip.
 Once the zip file downloads, extract the maze_automate folder to the desired location.
 2. Install python3 and pip3 by going to <https://www.python.org/downloads/windows/> and selecting under Stable Releases > Python 3.7.7 > "Download Windows x86-64 executable installer" for 64-bit computers or "Download Windows x86 executable installer" for 32-bit computers.
 Run the installer and complete the installation.
 (Earlier versions of Python 3 (3.6 etc) may also work, Python 3.8 or newer will not.)